Our fellowship programs are designed to dovetail with our residency training program. Fellows spend one year training in subspecialty interest areas.

 The University of Minnesota / Regions Hospital offers a Combined Adult Reconstruction Trauma Fellowship under fellowship director Scott Marston, MD.

-Qualified candidates are current PGY-4 orthopaedic residents or beyond and must be in or graduated from an accredited U.S. orthopaedic residency program and must be able to obtain medical license in Minnesota.
+Qualified candidates are current PGY-4 orthopedic residents or beyond and must be in or graduated from an accredited U.S. orthopedic residency program and able to obtain a medical license in Minnesota.
 Interested applicants should send a CV, personal statement, and three letters of recommendation (one must be from the residency program director) to Michelle Stepka, education program specialist, at email@example.com

 Scott Marston, MD

 Core program for the following subspecialties: